Yehuda Sarna: Chief Rabbi of the Moses Ben Maimon Synagogue

 In 2023, Rabbi Sarna was appointed Chief Rabbi of the Moses Ben Maimon Synagogue of the Abrahamic Family House in Abu Dhabi.
 The Abrahamic Family House is a complex of houses of worship for the three Abrahamic religions: Islam, Christianity, and Judaism.
 The Moses Ben Maimon Synagogue is the first purpose-built synagogue in the Arab world with the goal of promoting interfaith coexistence.

 Chief Rabbi of the Jewish Council of the Emirates

 Prior to becoming the Chief Rabbi of the Moses Ben Maimon Synagogue, Rabbi Sarna was appointed Chief Rabbi of the Jewish Council of the Emirates (JCE) in 2019.

-Film and Media (Featured)

-Chelsea Clinton and Linda Mills, Of Many, Spicy Icy Productions, 2014.